 Apple Theme/Unit

-Welcome to Teaching is a Work of Heart's Apple Unit.
+Welcome to Teaching Heart's Apple Unit.
 Grab a basket and start picking some ideas for your theme on apples.
 An apple unit is a great way to start the school year.
 Below you will find my favorite ideas, poems, printables, & other great apple sites.

 Let's learn about apples!
 These websites will give you great background for your unit.